 Sometimes, tribal names cause confusion.
 The Ojibwe's name was shortened into Chippewa by French traders, and Chippewa still is the legal name of many bands, especially in Wisconsin.

 The name Anishinabe, or "the original people," has spiritual meaning and is what one Ojibwe calls another.

 The term Ojibwe is used most often when referring to tribal culture and tradition.

-The term Dakota — also Lakota and Nakota, on the prairies farther west — is the tribe's own word for "allies."
+The term Dakota — also Lakota, on the prairies farther west — is the tribe's own word for "allies."
 But historically, they have been known as the Sioux, a word thought to have come from the French-Canadian nadouessioux, derived from an Ottawa word for "little snakes."

 Although the name Sioux was meant to be derogatory, it has become associated with courage and bravery over the years, and many Dakota, especially elders, still bear it proudly.

 Many non-Indians think they should use the term "native American" when referring to the indigenous people of the United States, but many tribal members prefer "Indian" if an umbrella term must be used.

 In Canada, the umbrella term is "aboriginal," and communities are called "first nations."

 But since people in both countries consider themselves members of separate nations rather than a common race, it is best to use tribal affiliations, such as Dakota or Ojibwe, whenever possible.